Choco31415/JavaMediawikiBot/README.md

 ## Contributing

 Want to contribute?
-Feel free to submit a pull request or open an issue.
+Every bit of help is appreciated!
+Just submit a pull request or open an issue.